About this Bachelor's Degree

 Facilities include the Structural Steel Services 3D Arts Building with a state-of-the-art wood shop, plaster-working room, 3D studio, small machine shop, kiln shed and sculpture studio; a ceramics lab; a metal shop; and a foundry.

-The University of Southern Mississippi Department of Art and Design is a fully accredited institutional member of the National Association of Schools of Art and Design (NASAD) and the National Council for Accreditation of Teacher Education (NCATE).
+The University of Southern Mississippi Department of Art and Design is a fully accredited institutional member of the National Association of Schools of Art and Design (NASAD).
+The Professional Education Unit at The University of Southern Mississippi is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 - Students establish an awareness of professional practices in the visual arts as artists.